ProjectB-Jun/SOL_v1/README.md

    python scripts/fetch_binance.py --write --out data
    ```
    The command fetches the latest 100 15m candles, computes indicators,
   writes price snapshots to `data/price_patterns/`, and prints the file paths.
   Use `--debug` to print fallback diagnostics when troubleshooting API access
   (e.g., regional geoblocking).
-The fetcher now rewrites both futures (`fapi`)
-   and REST (`api`/`sapi`) endpoints when rotating domains, so manual overrides
+Domain failover preserves futures endpoints on
+  futures mirrors (`fapi*`) and spot endpoints on spot mirrors (`api*`), so set
-   should point to a full host (e.g., `https://fapi1.binance.com`).
-When Binance's
+  `BINANCE_API_BASE` to the specific host family you need (e.g.,
-   default domain is blocked, set `BINANCE_API_BASE=https://api-gcp.binance.com`
+  `https://fapi1.binance.com` for futures).
+When Binance's default domain is
-   (or another accessible mirror) to force the script to use that host.
+  blocked, choose an accessible mirror from the same family to avoid hitting the
+  wrong service.

 ## Automation (GitHub Actions)